andreasremdt/ag-grid-test/README.md

 - If the prop `getRowErrorState` is not set, the option "Highlight errors" does not appears in the table menu.
 - Disabling error highlights via the table menu no longer shows conditional error states for rows.
 - Enabling error highlights via the table menu shows conditional error states for rows.
-- The error highlights setting is scoped to one table - switching it doesn't affect other tables.
+- Error highlights are scoped to one table - switching it doesn't affect other tables.
 - Switching the setting keeps the table state, like column order, sort order, filters, and more.

 ### Column header format

+- The prop `columnHeaderFormat` can be set on the table and accepts `text` or `code`.
+- The prop `onToggleColumnHeaderFormat` can be set on the table and accepts a function.
-- The option "Show column headers in code format" is always visible in the table menu.
+- If the prop `onToggleColumnHeaderFormat` is set, the option "Show column headers in code format" appears in the table menu.
+Otherwise, it's hidden.
-- Enabling column header format changes the column header name to the property name from the data source.
-- Disabling column header format changes the column header name to the provided, formatted string from the column definitions.
+- If `columnHeaderFormat` is set to `text`, the column definitions' `headerName` will be rendered, if provided.
+- If `columnHeaderFormat` is set to `code`, the column definitions' `field` will be rendered.
+- Clicking on the "Show column headers in code format" option in the table menu calls `onToggleColumnHeaderFormat`.
 - Column header format is a global setting - switching it affects other tables.
 - Switching the setting keeps the table state, like column order, sort order, filters, and more.

 ### Live updates

-- The prop `refreshInterval` can be set on the table and accepts a number.
+- The prop `liveUpdatesInterval` can be set on the table and accepts a number.
-- If the prop `refreshInterval` is set, the option "Live updates" appears in the table menu.
+- The prop `onToggleLiveUpdates` can be set on the table and accepts a function.
-- If the prop `refreshInterval` is not set, the option "Live updates" does not appears in the table menu.
+- If the prop `onToggleLiveUpdates` is set, the option "Live updates" appears in the table menu.
+Otherwise, it's hidden.
-- The table data is refetched in the same interval as specified by `refreshInterval`.
+- The table data is refetched in the same interval as specified by `liveUpdatesInterval`.
-- Disabling live updates via the table menu pauses the refresh interval.
+- If `liveUpdatesInterval` is not set, the table data is not refetched.
-- Enabling live updates via the table menu resumes the refresh interval.
+- Clicking on the "Live updates" option in the table menu calls `onToggleLiveUpdates`.
 - Live updates is a global setting - switching it affects other tables.
 - Switching the setting keeps the table state, like column order, sort order, filters, and more.